Heavy rigid body with a gyroscope in $\mathbb R^n$: The heritage and motivation: works of Bobilev, Zhukovskiy, Volterra, and Demchenko

 The Euler case of motion of a rigid body with a gyroscope about the fixed point is considered by Zhukovskiy in 1885, see e.g.\cite{Zh}.
-He also presented an interesting geometric interpretation of the motion.
-It is interesting to note that Zhukovskiy's primary aim was to consider motion of a rigid body with cavities filed with a fluid, and then he recognized that the equations of motion could be interpreted as the equations of motion of the Euler case of a rigid body with a gyroscope.
-The equations of motion were integrated by Volterra in 1899 \cite{Vol} (see also \cite{Bas1, Bas3, W}).
-For further studies, including bifurcation analysis, see, for example \cite{Bas2, Bas3, BM2019, Khar, GK}.
+He also presented an interesting geometric interpretation of the motion (see also \cite{DGJ2026}).
+The equations of motion were integrated by Volterra in 1899 \cite{Vol}.
+For further studies, including bifurcation analysis, see, for example \cite{Bas1, Bas2, Bas3, BM2019, Khar, GK, W}.